AdaCore/learn/content/courses/ada_2022_whats_new/chapters/array_aggregates.rst

 Square brackets
 ---------------

-In Ada 2022 you can use square brackets in array aggregates.
-Square brackets usage simplifies writing of an empty aggregate and a single element aggregate.
+In Ada 2022, you can use square brackets in array aggregates.
+Using square brackets simplifies writing both empty aggregates and single-element aggregates.
 Consider this:

 .. code:: ada compile_button manual_chop project=Courses.Ada_2022_Whats_New.Show_Square_Brackets